 “Director’s Notes” it’s gonna be a series where we interview filmmakers that we find most interesting and surprising.
 The questions are always the same, so it’s easier to compare the answers.
 We hope this project will help promote and cultivate yet more filmmaking talent.

 Today we are meeting Matteo Scarfò.
-Matteo is a prolific theater and film director, producer and writer.
+Matteo is a prolific theater and film director, producer, and writer.
+Enjoy the interview.

 When did you first start getting into films?

 In 2006 I directed my first short film entitled “Fantascienza in Pillole” which is a tribute to the novel “A Scanner Darkly” by Philip K. Dick.
-This short unexpectedly won some festival awards so I said “Okay, maybe I can do it”.
-I was 23 when I produced and directed “Anna, Teresa e le resistenti” my first experimental feature film who introduced me as a director.
+This short unexpectedly won some festival awards so I said: “Okay, maybe I can do it”.
+I was 23 when I produced and directed “Anna, Teresa e le resistenti” my first experimental feature film which introduced me as a director.

 What is your vision of cinema today?

 In movies, you see stories told from the point of view of all the arts at the same time.
 It’s also an art form in constant evolution, it’s the youngest and is still being explored.
 We need to move towards the horizon and see what lies beyond, surely there will be boundless space.
 But we need to understand how to fill this space.